mestiez/Android-2/README.md

 This has to be run directly from inside the output folder to ensure the files you created are found.

-**IMPORTANT: THERE IS NO SECURITY IN PLACE YET.
-Anyone can access the control panel if they have the address.
+**IMPORTANT: THERE IS ONLY BASIC AUTHORISATION IN PLACE.
+Anyone with the bot token and access to the control panel can control the bot.
+Ideally the HTTPS protocol should be used or you should implement more robust authorisation.
+Or just host the bot locally.**
-Host it locally or implement some sort of authentication**

 ### Client